January 9, 2023 Park Updates

 Construction of Dovetail Park began in July 2022 and is expected to be completed in the summer of 2023.
 Recently, a tower playground structure was installed at the park site.
 While families and neighbors are eager to explore these new park developments, please remember the area remains an active construction zone and is closed to the public.
 We appreciate your help in keeping everyone safe by remaining off the park site, and behind construction fencing, for the full duration of the project.

 Don’t miss this informational video showcasing imagery, additional details, and 3D renderings of the park.

 The City of Fort Collins is set to develop a 6-acre neighborhood park located along Miles House Road in the Bucking Horse neighborhood.
 The park will have typical elements that may include a multi-purpose field, restroom, picnic pavilion, playground, and concrete walks/paths that connect to the Bucking Horse internal neighborhood walks and the future adjacent Poudre River Trail.
-The park design process will take place in 2019/2020 and construction to start in 2021.
+Construction on the park is currently underway, with an anticipated opening in late summer/early fall of 2023.

-Review our presentations and supporting documents from the neighborhood meetings to learn more about the project and park concepts.
+Review videos, presentations, and supporting documents from the neighborhood meetings to learn more about the project and park concepts.